-This is what the Back to Arrangement button, found in the Control Bar at the top of the Live screen, is for.
+This is what the Back to Arrangement button is for, which is found in the Master Track in the Session View and at the top-right of the scrub area in the Arrangement View.
 This button lights up to indicate that one or more tracks are currently not playing the Arrangement, but are playing a clip from the Session instead.